viktors-telle/personal-blog/content/blog/how-to-improve-your-code-readability/index.md

 ## Choose appropriate names

-Choose the names for the classes, properties, variables that are easy to understand.
+Choose the names for the classes, properties, variables that are easy to understand and describe its intent.
 Don't be shy to use long names to better express your intention.

 Don't

 Do

+## Conclusion

+I know that many of these suggestions might sound obvious, but I often see the same mistakes made in the code that I review, therefore I decided to share them with you.